DHRI-Curriculum/intro-python-workshop/lessons.md

 These are all valid ways of thinking about functions.
 We'll be learning more about functions in later sections.

+## Evaluation

+Select all the following that accurately describe the data type categories.
+- Booleans represent only `True` or `False` values.*
+- Integers can be expressed with numbers like `1` or letters `one`.
+- Strings can contain numbers within quotations, like `"1"`.*
+- Lists can contain strings, like `["banana, 'coffee', 'eggs']`.*

 # Variables

 A variable is **a symbol that refers to an object**, such as a string, integer, or list.
 If you're not already at the Python prompt, open your terminal and type `python` at the `$`.
 You're in the right place when you see `>>>`.